Transparent dark purple Travel Guide by Insurte logo

 Studying abroad in Italy through an agency

 Some agencies/businesses offer study abroad programs in Italy.
-These programs can help pair you with a school and offer some form of guidance/assistance along the way, depending on the specific one that you work with.
+These programs can help pair you with a school/program and offer some form of guidance or assistance along the way.
+How much guidance depends on the specific one that you work with.

 With that said, these programs often offer short-term programs, such as for a month, semester, or summer.